credentials/idemix_library/README.md

 In order to use these patches you will have to download the sources yourself from the Identity Mixer homepage (https://prime.inf.tu-dresden.de/idemix/).

 Place the downloaded archive (IdentityMixer_2-3-4.zip) in this directory.

+## Building using Gradle (recommended)

+When you are using the Gradle build system, just run

+    gradle install

+to install the library to your local repository.
+This assumes you have downloaded the archive.

+## Building with Ant

 To prepare the sources, that is apply the patches, run:

     ant prepare